roxgib/anki-contanki/README.md

 Controls can be reassigned using the add-on's config dialog.
 You can assign controls for each context (review, deck browser, etc), as well as global settings that are used if a control isn't assigned to a particular context.
 It is suggested that you try the default control bindings to begin with, and make changes as needed.
 You can remove any actions you don't need if the controls overlay is too cluttered.

+Support is provided for 2.1.45 and above, but please note the version specific issues below.

 ### Analog Sticks
 By default the right stick is used to move and click the mouse, and you can use L2 + right stick for a secondary click.
 It is only possible to click within Anki.
 The left stick is used to scroll and to navigate between views.
 Sticks can be reassigned and can also be put in 'button mode', where actions can be assigned to the directions of a stick.